Quantity, Risk, and Return

 Presentation

-Notre Dame, Johns Hopkins Carey, RUC-VUW Joint Virtual Research Workshop, 6th Annual Wolfe Global Quantitative and Macro Investment Conference, Federal Reserve Board, Campbell & Company, MFA Annual Meeting 2023, Southern Methodist University, FMCG 2023, SoFiE 2023 Conference, CICF 2023, Chinese University of Hong Kong, City University of Hong Kong, 10th SAFE Asset Pricing Workshop, UT Dallas 2023 Fall Finance Conference
+Notre Dame, Johns Hopkins Carey, RUC-VUW Joint Virtual Research Workshop, 6th Annual Wolfe Global Quantitative and Macro Investment Conference, Federal Reserve Board, Campbell & Company, MFA Annual Meeting 2023, Southern Methodist University, FMCG 2023, SoFiE 2023 Conference, CICF 2023, Chinese University of Hong Kong, City University of Hong Kong, 10th SAFE Asset Pricing Workshop, UT Dallas 2023 Fall Finance Conference,36th Mitsui Life Symposium: New Frontiers in Asset Pricing, NFA Annual Meeting 2024, NBER Asset Pricing Program Meeting (Fall 2024)

 Award